Office-Safe Fake Swear Words

 - Oh, microphone it and put it away.

 Why aren't there more of these?
-I can only think of 3 at the moment.
+I can only think of three at the moment.
 Have some in mind?
 Tell me about them below!

-- Kiss my Madagascar fanny pack -- Orbits gum
+- Kiss my Madagascar fanny pack (Orbit gum)

 This is only the beginning.
 I'm sure of it!
 I'm sure you all have adopted many sayings and words from pop culture (and maybe even from not so popular culture!) to use in substitution of profanity.